freemso/course-graph/REST-API-Doc.md

     - GET, private data of the user himself, including email
     - PUT, the updated data of the user
     - DELETE, the user account
+- `/account/courses`
+    - GET, get a list of the course that the user is related to
 - `/token`
     - POST, a new token, used to authorization, login
     - DELETE, this token, logout